alvarogarcia7/blog_source/content/blog/2016-10-01-self-study.markdown

 I've read [this article][apple-mac] by Owen Williams on the latest presentation by Apple.

-Tags: Owen Williams, mac, apple, strategy
+Tags: owen-williams, mac, apple, strategy

 [apple-mac]: https://medium.com/charged-tech/apple-just-told-the-world-it-has-no-idea-who-the-mac-is-for-722a2438389b